vvh413/wf-kbl/README.md

 ## TODO
  * Fix Wayfire crash on plugin reload
- * When the client starts print the current layout (currently it only prints on layout change after the client starts)
+ * When the client starts print the current layout (currently it only prints on first key event after the client starts)

 ## Build